 There are 6 basic moves that are practiced at the beginning of every class.
 The goal of each basic move is to focus and practice on 1 or 2 principles.
 These principles are simple to understand, but requires repeated practice over a period of time before it becomes instinctive for your body.

 In addition to the basic moves, we teach body posture and alignment; how to relax; be balanced and centred at all times.
-We also practice self-awareness and mental focus to control the details of biomechanics and movements of our body.
+We also practice self-awareness and mental focus to control the detailed biomechanics and movements of our body.